An end-to-end requirement-based development and validation process for embedded systems

-This video explains how STIMULUS can improve the validation process, from the simulation of requirements at the specification level to the automatic generation of test vectors and test observers, enabling to validate your system model and code against its reference textual specification.
+This video explains how STIMULUS can improve the validation process, from the simulation of requirements at the specification level to the automatic generation of test vectors and test observers, enabling to validate automatically your system (model, code, log files) against its reference textual specification.

 STIMULUS In Action

 How to find conflicting requirements ?